What Is LoadUI?

-LoadUI consist of building blocks called Components that you drag from the Component Toolbar to the Project you’re working on.
-These components connect to each other by wires and there is no limit for how many components that you can create and connect.
+LoadUI consist of building blocks called Components that you drag from the component Toolbar to the Project you’re working on.
+These components connect to each other by wires and there is no limit for how many components you can create and connect.

 In order to run a test in loadUI you need at least two components (and an empty Project to work in);

-Which creates load, for example 100 requests per second.
+– A generator: This creates a load, for example, 100 requests per second.

-That runs a certain type of test, for example a web test.
+– A Runner: That runs a certain type of test, for example, a web test.